RoadToSoftwareFactory/swi1-2017-odd-git/tombajtek.md

 Please DO NOT delete me (this line).

-Please change me somehow.
+Změna řádku

-Your favorite fruit: ...
+Your favorite fruit: jablko

-Your favorite city: ...
+Your favorite city: Helsinky

-Your favorite vegetable: ...
+Your favorite vegetable: rajče

 Your favorite color: ...